-A student on financial aid warning who has not met all SAP qualitative and quantitative standards by the end of the next semester of enrollment is no longer eligible to receive assistance under federal Title IV, state, and institutional financial aid programs unless the student has an approved SAP appeal on file with the Financial Aid Office.
-All SAP appeals must be submitted to the Financial Aid Office according to the process outlined in the Appeals section of this policy.
+A student on financial aid warning who has not met all SAP qualitative and quantitative standards by the end of the next semester of enrollment is no longer eligible to receive assistance under federal Title IV, state, and institutional financial aid programs unless the student has an approved SAP appeal on file with the Office of Financial Aid.
+All SAP appeals must be submitted to the Office of Financial Aid according to the process outlined in the Appeals section of this policy.
 If an appeal is approved, the student will be placed on financial aid probation.
-A student on financial aid probation is eligible to receive assistance under federal Title IV, state, and institutional financial aid programs during the next semester of enrollment, providing the student remains in good academic standing with the College and meets all other program requirements.
+A student on financial aid programs during the next semester of enrollment, providing the student remains in good academic standing with the College and meets all other program requirements.